geoffcline/aws-eks-best-practices/content/karpenter/index.md

 ## Karpenter

 Karpenter is an open-source cluster autoscaler that automatically provisions new nodes in response to unschedulable pods.
 Karpenter evaluates the aggregate resource requirements of the pending pods and chooses the optimal instance type to run them.
 It will automatically scale-in or terminate instances that don’t have any non-daemonset pods to reduce waste.
 It also supports a consolidation feature which will actively move pods around and either delete or replace nodes with cheaper versions to reduce cluster cost.
+Hi it's geoffrey.

 **Reasons to use Karpenter**